Aerospacerr/Recommender-Systems-by-Neural-Network/README.md

 To run this project, you need data prepation steps after downloading the data.
 Or you could just get the last part for neural network which is called as "NNmodel".

 ## Further Development Ideas
-* We get a nice result but "model.predict" now working at that moment.
-Something is wrong with prediction function.
-It will be fixed.
+* We nicely get predictions with our model.
 * Tried fine tuning for hyper-parameters and best possible solution is normalization of target.
 Maybe accuracy can be more successfull with tuning.
 * We can create new embedding layers for timestamps, movie genres etc.
 * We could tune the size of the movie and user embeddings independently.